GStechschulte/tiny-tensor/src/xla/README.md

 # xla

+_Note_: This is a port of Nox [noxla](https://github.com/elodin-sys/elodin/tree/main/libs/noxla) but is intended to be better documented and more ergonomic (eventually).

 `xla` is a Rust wrapper around XLA, a compiler for machine learning and linear algebra.
 The goal of this workspace is to create a set of safe bindings close to XLA's C++ API.

 ## Project structure